sl0/opti/README.md

 The number of rules keeps constant.
 The python code automatically works on all chains within the filter-group.

+Version 0.5 comes up with a new feature: Looking for a new ruleset and, if present, bringing it into the kernel.
+This is to prevent the administrator from some lame repeating jobs applying the new rules while optimizer is running...

-For now, there are no doctests or unittests.
+For now, there are still no doctests or unittests.
 If there is some time, they will come.
 Internally there is still need of some error-checking, especially on the iptables -A command.
-If that one fails, the ruleset lenght will be decreased by one and the rule will be missing after the -D, ugly ...
+If that one fails, the ruleset length will be decreased by one and the rule will be missing after the -D, ugly ...

 Ideas, suggestions, comments welcome.